cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/workflows.rst

     // structure, in the "StatusReporter", you may want to know how many actions were
     // executed as a part of a run.
 If the number of nodes executed were below a certain
     // threshold, send an alert.
 Assuming that every node in the Workflow adds the key
-    // "action_type" with the value as action type for that node in the WorkflowToken,
+    // "action.type" with the value as action type for that node in the WorkflowToken,
     // you can determine the breakdown by action type in a particular Workflow run:

-    List<NodeValueEntry> nodeValues = token.getAll("action_type");
+    List<NodeValueEntry> nodeValues = token.getAll("action.type");
     int totalNodeExecuted = nodeValues.size();
     int mapReduceNodes = 0;
     int sparkNodes = 0;